-Receive a briefing on the results of the NE 85th St Station Area Plan Draft Supplemental Environmental Impact Statement (DSEIS) public comment period, current project status, and the project team's proposal to address previous Council direction with additional tasks, including a fiscal impact and benefit analysis.
-Provide direction on the scope of additional analysis, and the proposed process and timing for the remaining project tasks.
-Staff will bring the item back to Council in May to request direction on a preferred alternative, or narrowed plan alternative "bookends" (i.e., a lower-growth alternative and a higher-growth alternative that fall within the range of alternatives already identified in the DSEIS), to utilize for the fiscal impact and benefit analysis.
+Receive a briefing on the results of the NE 85th St Station Area Plan Draft Supplemental Environmental Impact Statement (DSEIS) public comment period, current project status, and the project team's proposal to address previous Planning Commission and Council direction with additional tasks, including a fiscal impact and benefit analysis.
+Staff will bring the item back to Planning Commission in June to request direction on narrowed plan alternative "bookends" (i.e., a lower-growth alternative and a higher-growth alternative that fall within the range of alternatives already identified in the DSEIS), to utilize for the fiscal impact and benefit analysis.